Full Mouth Reconstruction: The Pathway to Success

 • Prep guides

-After the wax-up is approved, preparation can begin, and the proper VDO staging strategy should be followed.
-This is an important step in ensuring the proper function of the case.
+Preparation can begin after the wax-up is approved, and the proper VDO staging strategy should be followed.
+This is an important step in ensuring the appropriate function of the case.
 The staging will fall into one of three possible scenarios:

 • There is no change in the VDO.